Gubaleaves/nomnow-privacy-files/TermsOfService.md

 If you no longer want to use our Services and would like to delete your account, you can do this through the "account deletion" feature within the Platform.
 Please note that after your confirmation of the deletion, you will not be able to reactivate your account, or retrieve any of the content or information in your account.

-1.  **General Practices regarding Use and Storage**
+### E. General Practices regarding Use and Storage

 You acknowledge that Nomnow may establish general practices and limits concerning use of the Services.
-These may include, without limitation, the maximum period of time that data or other content will be retained by the Services and the maximum storage space that will be alotted on Nomnow’s services on your behalf.
+These may include, without limitation, the maximum period of time that data or other content will be retained by the Services and the maximum storage space that will be allotted on Nomnow’s services on your behalf.
 You agree that Nomnow has no responsibility or liability for the deletion or failure to store any data or other content maintained or uploaded to the Services.
 You acknowledge that Nomnow reserves the right to terminate accounts that are inactive for an extended period of time.
 You further acknowledge that Nomnow reserves the right to change these general practices and limits any time, in its sole discretion, with or without notice.

-**4. Condition of Use**
+## 4. Condition of Use

 **Your access to and use of the Services is subject to these Terms, our Privacy Policy, and all applicable laws and regulations.
 You are solely responsible for all content you submit to the Services.
 You should not:**